🎙️ Guest: Femi Kuti, Afrobeat Pioneer & Son of Fela Kuti

 What does it mean to carry a legacy in a country that keeps failing its people?
 In this explosive conversation, Femi Kuti opens up on life in Nigeria, politics, betrayal, family, and the impossible task of keeping a band together for four decades.From rejecting politicians who jailed his father to speaking about the decay in schools, health care, and infrastructure, Femi shares the painful reality of being an artist in Nigeria.

-He explains why you can’t wish for a government to fail, why colonialism still lives in our minds, and what it truly takes to fight for integrity, family, and music.💡 In this episode:
+He explains why you can’t wish for a government to fail, why colonialism still lives in our minds, and what it truly takes to fight for integrity, family, and music.

 → Why Femi refuses to support failed Nigerian leaders